 So what makes border collies such superb sniffers?
-First and foremost, they're dogs.
-That means their noses have about 50 times more olfactory receptors than people's noses.
-Dogs also use proportionally 40 times more brainpower than we do to analyze smells.
+First and foremost, they're dogs, which means their noses have about 50 times more olfactory receptors than people's noses.
+In addition, the part of their brains that analyze smells is proportionally 40 times greater than it is in humans.
 The net result is a living, breathing "scent-alyzer" whose sense of smell is 10,000 to 100,000 times more acute than ours.